-There are countless medical conditions and you as a massage therapist will never be able to know them all and neither are you expected to.
+There are countless medical conditions.
+You as a massage therapist will never be able to know them all, and neither are you expected to.

 Even medical doctors don’t know them all.
 That’s why there are specialists.
 Actually, pathology is a medical specialty by itself.

 Even if a client tells you their exact condition, you won’t necessarily know what this means unless you studied a boatload of pathologies in depth – and this is beyond the job description of a massage therapist.

 We have to understand that dealing with contraindications is not an exact science.
 It is not a clear-cut, black-and-white affair.

 Even in the actual medical field there are no certainties.
 After all, some of the leading causes of death in the US are medical mistakes, misdiagnosis, infections in hospitals, wrongly prescribed medications, and their side effects.
 Hospitals can be very dangerous places.

 Therefore we need to use some common sense and look at the most probable issues which we might encounter as Thai Massage therapists.

 The ‘big picture’ rule for Thai Massage therapy